 Plamen Petrov

-Dr. Plamen V. Petrov is a technology leader, researcher, and innovator who combines his expertise and hands-on experience in complex real-time systems, simulation and training, and intelligent and agent-based systems to develop predictive analytics, decision support and knowledge-intensive software applications.
+Dr. Plamen V. Petrov is a technology leader, researcher, and innovator who combines deep expertise and hands-on experience in complex real-time systems, artificial intelligence and agentic systems to develop predictive analytics, decision support and knowledge-intensive software for national security applications.

-Dr. Petrov is a Lead Scientist at Raytheon BBN Technologies, an elite research and development organization with strong track record in the defense industry, and most notably at DARPA.
-He joined BBN’s Knowledge Engineering group with the objective to grow and expand its proven success in semantic web technologies to applications in data integration and knowledge exploitation.
-At BBN, Dr. Petrov has served as PI and Co-PI on a number of DARPA, IARPA, and IC projects, including Open Source Indicators, XDATA, NABU, Causal Exploration, and, most recently, LogX.
+Dr. Petrov is a Lead Scientist at RTX BBN Technologies, an elite research and development organization with strong track record in the defense industry, and most notably at DARPA.
+He joined BBN’s Analytics and Machine Intelligence group with the objective to grow and expand its proven success in semantic knowledge management with applications of AI and probabilistic reasoning to all-domain command control.
+At BBN, Dr. Petrov has served as PI and Co-PI on a number of DoD, and IC projects, including IARPA Open Source Indicators, DARPA XData, DARPA Causal Exploration, DARPA LogX, and most recently, ONR Science of AI.

 Dr. Petrov has published his work in over 30 peer-reviewed conferences and journals and has participated in numeral inventions and patents.
 He has been involved as a mentor and judge at several ACM Collegiate Programming Contests.
 He is a member of the IEEE Computer Society and the ACM.